jwyk/tp/docs/UserGuide.md

 ---

 #### Objective
-The objective of **Balatro** is to accumulate points by forming valid Poker hands.
+The objective of **Javatro** is to accumulate points by forming valid Poker hands.
 Players must strategically choose which cards to play, discard, or hold onto to achieve the highest-scoring hand.

 ---